Jeeping is a great way to get high above Telluride and see the sights without putting in any legwork.

 If you'd rather sit back, relax and enjoy the views of a Jeeping excursion, leave it to the experts in Telluride.
-We have teamed up with several local guided companies to give you the best Jeep tours around Telluride.
+We have teamed up with TELLURIDE OUTSIDE to give you the best Jeep tours around Telluride.
 The best part?
 Every guide is extremely knowledgeable and will be able to tell you key parts of Telluride's storied mining history.

 Rent Your Own 4x4 Vehicle

 Sometimes you just want to get out there on your own.
 Instead of being led around by a tour guide all day, rent a Jeep or other 4x4 vehicle and explore on your own!

 Some of Our Favorite Trails